 Arts and crafts describes a wide range of activities involving getting creative and making things with your hands.
 This activity can promote creativity and happiness in all ages, alleviate boredom, keep the mind busy and help to prevent feelings of depression.
 Some great arts and crafts activities you could get your loved one involved in are:

-Some elderly people may feel that they are not artistic enough to try arts and crafts, but even something as simple as making a collage out of old treasured photographs could start off a love of art!
-Creative activities can help with hand-eye coordination, concentration and bolster problem-solving skills, so there’s every reason to try out some arts and crafts with your loved one.
+Some elderly people may feel that they are not creative enough to try arts and crafts.
+However, even something as simple as making a collage out of old treasured photographs could start off a love of art!
+Creative activities can help with hand-eye coordination, concentration and bolster problem-solving skills.
+It is also something that can be done as part of a group.
+So there’s every reason to try out some arts and crafts with your loved one.

 Diet and eating habits become more important as we get older, not only due to health, but due to retirement there’s more time to spend enjoying the process of preparing and cooking a meal.
 Whether your loved one is a seasoned cook or beginner, a cooking class can be a great way to learn new skills and make friends at the same time.